Thai chicken panang curry is a rich curry with complex flavors. You’ll need under 30 minutes to make this bright and hearty Thai Panang Curry.

 Notes

-- Fry Curry Paste - Essential step to make a good curry with great taste is frying curry paste in oil.
-Fry curry until you see oil separates from the curry paste.
+- Fry curry paste – The essential step to make a good curry with great taste is frying curry paste until you see the oil separates from the curry paste.

-- Kaffir Lime - Crushing kaffir lime leaves will release all it’s aromatic oil to the curry.
-Crush leaves before adding to curry.
+- Kaffir lime leaves – Crushing kaffir lime leaves before adding to the curry will release all its aromatic oil to the curry.

-- Peanut Allergy?
-Panang curry has peanuts in it.
-If you allergic to peanuts, you may want to avoid this curry or leave out adding peanut butter in the recipe.
+- Peanut allergy?
+Panang curry paste usually has peanuts.
+If you are allergic to peanuts, you may want to avoid this curry.

-- Spicier Curry - The recipe makes medium spicy curry.
-Spice tolerance levels varies greatly for every palate.
-If you want to make it more spicier, use curry paste that is spicy enough or use 1 or 2 birds eye chili in the recipe.
+- Spicier curry – The recipe makes medium spicy curry.
+If you want to make it spicier, use curry paste that is spicy enough, or use 1 or 2 birds-eye chili in the recipe.

 Comments & Reviews